Serving San Diego, Oceanside, Carlsbad, & Nearby Areas of Southern California

 How Long Do I Need to Wear the Compression Garment?

-It is recommended that patients wear the prescribed compression garments for at least two weeks.
+It is recommended that patients wear the prescribed compression garments for 4-6 weeks (and possibly longer).
 However, not all patients need to wear compression garments.
 This all depends on the treatment area and your treatment plan.